Why Rain Barrels?

 Rain barrels purchased from retail sources can be expensive.
 As part of a regional initiative, NVSWCD offers build-your-own rain barrel workshops and distributes low-cost rain barrels to Fairfax County citizens.
 You will learn how to install and maintain a rain barrel and take one home!

 Registration closes 3-4 days prior to the event.
-The fee per barrel is $55 for build-your-own workshops, $65 per barrel for distribution events.
+The fee per barrel is $55 for build-your-own workshops, $80 for a pre-made barrel for distribution events.
 Only two rain barrels will fit in most vehicles.

 Click here to register online.
 Instructions on registration by mailing a check are also available.
 Questions?
 Please see the rain barrel FAQs below first.

 Refunds will not be issued for cancelled registrations or no shows.
 If you are not able to make a workshop for which you are registered, please notify the rain barrel program immediately.
 We will do our best to reschedule you for a subsequent program.
 Only one opportunity to reschedule will be given.

 Local artists have generously donated their time and creativity to the Rain Barrel Program.
 Check out past and current rain barrel art for ideas and inspiration and see our tips for painting your own rain barrel.

 Rain Barrel FAQs